Deep Contrastive One-Class Time Series Anomaly Detection: Methodology

 where $z_{i}$ and $z_{i}^{\prime}$ are the representations of contrasting objects (positive pairs) in the latent space $\mathcal{Z}$.
-The optimization objectives of SimSiam is simplified as:

-Both Equation (\ref{cl_loss_1}) and (\ref{cl_loss_2}) are essentially pulling the positive pair close, while the difference is that the former uses Euclidean distance and the latter uses cosine similarity.
+Equation (\ref{cl_loss_2}) is essentially pulling the positive pair close using cosine similarity.
 As for the ``hypersphere collapse" caused by no negative pairs, BYOL and SimSiam solve it by bootstrap and asymmetric networks, and Vicreg by variance.

-\textbf{Invariance term of COCA objective.} A crude way to integrate one-class classification and contrastive learning is by treating it as multi-task learning with two adjustable hyper-parameters $\alpha$ and $\beta$ as follows:
+\textbf{Invariance term of COCA objective.} A crude way to integrate one-class classification and contrastive learning is treating it as multi-task learning with two adjustable hyper-parameters $\alpha$ and $\beta$ as follows: